PowerShell/PowerShell-RFC/1-Draft/RFC####-Domain-Specific-Language-Specifications.md

 for PowerShell, with a DSL defined in a file and loaded in with the `using module` syntax.

-Currently a schema is defined using XML, for example:
+As an example, a complex format definition must currently be specified in XML, as below:
 ```xml
 <Configuration>
   <Controls>